-In the 2014 Annual Plan we articulated: ow did we do in 2014?
-Major Aims d we keep with the major aims?
-1) Second and third phases of SalesForce rollout, including contracts, procurement and payments workflows.
-In the second phase internal request systems for administrative aspects will be set up, to manage operations across the three countries.
-Use of SalesForce as the main internal system for communication, collaboration, and workflows.
-1) SalesForce continues to be the central communication platform.
-Active use of SalesForce continues to increase among staff across the three countries, with most staff logging in every day to keep abreast of major announcements.
-2) Twaweza's internal processes will also become more transparent and free for the public to scrutinize.
-We are looking to fully implement IATI and IRIS standards.
-2) A South African firm was selected from our procurement processes, and Q3 begun by customize these workflows.
-They were completed with slight delay, and procurement and payments are still in development.
-3) Promotion of Twaweza values and developing of a new Theory of Change.
-3) 4) Twaweza published data on budgets and expenditures in line with the International Aid Transparency Initiative (IATI) standards.
+How did we do in 2014?

+Did we keep with the major aims...?

+- 1) SalesForce continues to be the central communication platform.
+Active use of SalesForce continues to increase among staff across the three countries, with most staff logging in every day to keep abreast of major announcements. - 2) A South African firm was selected from our procurement processes, and Q3 begun by customize these workflows.
+They were completed with slight delay, and procurement and payments are still in development. - 3) Twaweza published data on budgets and expenditures in line with the International Aid Transparency Initiative (IATI) standards.
 The data is available through the IATI registry.
 This is a first step in a longer process, which will see Twaweza data further disaggregated, taking full advantage of the potential of the IATI standard, and fully meet best practice in terms of the data being published.
-Nevertheless, it is a significant step towards making Twaweza one of the most transparent organizations working in international development.
-2014 was devoted to learning and developing a new strategy.
+Nevertheless, it is a significant step towards making Twaweza one of the most transparent organizations working in international development. - 4) 2014 was devoted to learning and developing a new strategy.
 This included a number of internal sessions, review of analytical and planning models and available evidence, and joint thinking with sharp minds from around the region and the world.
 A new strategy was developed, which includes a revised Theory of Change, new values and new organizational setup.

+What has changed since previous plan?

+- 1) The new Twaweza 2015-2018 strategy will be discussed, drafted, and finalized. - 2) Availability of as many internal documents online, such that we are accountable to the citizens of our countries and to our donors, will be key to achieving this

-1476 and have alwayed since manipulant uu did uus immlement the changes - 3 1) nat has changed since previous plan?
-The new Twaweza 2015-2018 strategy will be discussed, drafted, and finalized.
-1) The year started with an engaging and inspiring strategy session with key thinkers who helped us to challenge and then better articulate some of our thinking.
-Much of the year was devoted to drafting, writing and vetting of the new strategy.
-2) Availability of as many internal documents online, such that we are accountable to the citizens of our countries and to our donors, will be key to achieving this 2) Through developing a GlassPockets-inspired framework, we were able to gauge ourselves against these high global standards on transparency and accountability.
+- 1) The year started with an engaging and inspiring strategy session with key thinkers who helped us to challenge and then better articulate some of our thinking.
+Much of the year was devoted to drafting, writing and vetting of the new strategy. - 2) Through developing a GlassPockets-inspired framework, we were able to gauge ourselves against these high global standards on transparency and accountability.
 We were able to see that in terms of compliance we actually performed very well in ensuring that as many of our internal documents and processes were available online to ensure openness and accountability.

-Risks and Risks Management Did we face the risks and how did we address them?
 Implementation risks when staff do not follow workflows.

 2) A three-day training on greater delegation was held in Dar es Salaam in January 2014 for all staff.
 The intention was to ensure that all staff were aware and had time to practice their role in the workflows, allowing them to take greater ownership of processes and tasks.
 Similar sessions were led by the Head in Uganda and Kenya to ensure the entire team was trained.
 These same workflows, of contracts, payments, and procurement were then customized for Twaweza's workflow management platform, SalesForce.